All Episodes

 Well, I wanted to talk about the Texas Democrats who decide to leave instead of doing their job.

-Because Governor Abbott said he can keep calling special session after special session, and they better be ready to be gone a year, or they will be arrested when they come back to Texas and made to do their job.
+Because Governor Abbott said he can keep calling special session after special session, and they better be ready to be gone a year or they will be arrested when they come back to Texas and made to do their job.

-But why are we why are uh taxpayers paying them?
+But why are taxpayers paying them?

-And also I want to say that they should have lose all access to any public funds because taxpayers shouldn't be paying for this trip.
+And also, I want to say that they should have lose all access to any public funds because taxpayers shouldn't be paying for this trip.

 They should be paying for this out of their own pockets.

-And I'd like to see the fact they need to be fined for every day.
+And I'd like to see the fact they need to be fined for every day they're not there doing their job.

-I agree, they shouldn't be paid.
+They shouldn't be paid.

-Uh, you know, I found it interesting.
+I found it interesting.

-I I I wanted to get the uh I wanted to hear directly from the governor himself, which is why we put them on TV last night.
+I wanted to hear directly from the governor himself, which is why we put them on TV last night.

-Uh, if you don't like that law, I guess you'll have to change that too.
+If you don't like that law, I guess you'll have to change that too.

-But if they want to stay out of uh Texas for the rest of the year, they can because Governor Abbott was pretty firm last night that if they don't come back by 30 days, he'll call another special session.
+But if they want to stay out of Texas for the rest of the year, they can because Governor Abbott was pretty firm last night that if they don't come back by 30 days, he'll call another special session.

 By the time they stay in Washington all that time, they'll be paying Washington, D.C. taxes.